 I have been obsessed with arts and crafts all of my life.
-Since 1995 I have devoted most of that energy to the art of botanical tattoos.
+Since 1995 I have devoted most of that energy to tattoos of the natural world.
 In 2004, I helped found Diving Swallow Custom Tattoo where I live in Oakland, California.
 I am deeply inspired by my fellow female and gender queer artists at Diving Swallow and love the diverse and creative community that we have had the privilege to serve over the years.
 I am tremendously grateful to the many wonderful clients who have chosen to work with me–they have enriched my world in countless ways.
 My primary artistic satisfaction comes from collaborating with clients to create an image on their body that brings them joy.

 In 2012 my husband and I established the Elder Creek Center for The Land at my other home in the north Sacramento Valley.
 Our work there is very much about learning from relationships within our specific living community as it moves through the seasons in order to better live in a regenerative manner within it.
-So it is a natural extension of that life work to draw and paint from the relationships that I love around me.
-Please visit my photos page for photos of some of the plants that most inspire me.
+So it is a natural extension of that life work to create art from those relationships that I love.
+Please visit my photos page for seasonally appropriate pictures I’ve taken of some of the plants and animals that most inspire me.

 Thank you so much for taking the time to read about my work! –Marie